What Is An Executive Phishing Attack? And How To Protect Against Them

 Social Media Impersonation

 Finally, we have social media phishing and impersonation-related attacks.
-This type of attack has recently grown in popularity and is even being used to target cybersecurity researchers.
+This type of attack has recently grown in popularity and is even used to target cybersecurity researchers.

 The idea with this type of attack is that a cyber criminal will create a fake social media (e.g. Twitter and LinkedIn) profile and attempt to engage a victim in conversation.
-Once engaged in a back-and-forth conversation, they'll typically attempt to take the conversation off the social media platform and then entice the victim to perform an action that will ultimately harm themselves or the organisation they work for.
+Once engaged in a back-and-forth conversation, they'll typically try to take the conversation off the social media platform and then entice the victim to perform an action that will ultimately harm themselves or the organization they work for.

 A graphic showing an executive phishing attempt over social media.